6

 • 1

 The way I see it, Community Wiki does serve a purpose because it allows questions to be asked (and answered) that really have no right or wrong answer and would otherwise be too subjective and possibly be killed off.
-Jul 28, 2010 at 5:17
+Commented Jul 28, 2010 at 5:17

 • @John What would you do with this CW example, edit it or kill it?